 The Economics of LED Christmas Lights

-Just when Christmas lights became so cheap that we are willing to throw them away, LED Christmas lights have become readily available.
-The new LED Christmas lights are nearly 4 times more expensive than standard incandescent holiday lights and many people are reluctant to give up their cheap throw aways.
-Sometimes its hard to take a little longer term view of consumption.
-However, a good set of LED Christmas lights will last for more than 50,000 hours.
-Assuming the average person who celebrates Christmas will illuminate his holiday tree for about 10 hours each day and for 45 days, a set of LED Christmas lights would last for 111 years.
-(You may have to will these lights to your children.)
+Just when Christmas lights became so cheap, that we are willing to throw them away, LED Christmas lights have become readily available.
+The new LED Christmas lights are nearly 2-3 times more expensive than standard incandescent holiday lights, and many people were or still are reluctant to give up their disposable lights.
+However, a good set of LED Christmas lights will last for about 50,000 hours (an incandescent will last about 2,000), will require virtually no maintenance/troubleshooting (incandescent require constant maintenance/troubleshooting), and will use 70% - 90% less electricity to operate.

-This year when you are shopping for holiday lights consider the total cost of the lights and save money with LED Christmas lights.
+This year when you are shopping for holiday lights, consider the total cost of the lights, and save money with LED Christmas lights.